BlaqueDevs/se-assignment-day-5-technical-writing-and-review-mnchoroko/README.md

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
 The introduction of a README should quickly inform users about the product’s purpose, key features, and benefits.
 It should include: Product name and tagline, a brief description, and key features.

 ## 12. How can you succinctly convey the purpose and key features of a product?
-To succinctly convey the purpose and key features of a product, use the "One-liner + bullet Points" approach
+To succinctly convey the purpose and key features of a product, use the "One-liner + bullet Points" approach.